hylu-dev/git-scribe/README.md

 ## Contributing

-Do keep in mind I'm a first time flutter developer and AI heavily aided my in developing this app.
+Do keep in mind I'm a first time flutter developer and AI heavily aided my development this app.
 Otherwise, feel free to make a contribution!

 ## License